-Christmas & Winter Holiday Events In Fairfax County
+Christmas & Holiday Events In The DC Area

 No matter if you are celebrating Christmas, Hanukkah or Kwanzaa, Washington DC and the surrounding areas in Virginia and Maryland always have festive holiday activities for the whole family.
 While staying in Fairfax County, there is always something to do during the winter season.
 Here are some of the annual events and others that you just may not want to miss this December!

 Bee=gin your holiday activities in DC with the 100th National Christmas Tree Lighting!
 This beloved American tradition, presented by the National Park Service (NPS) and National Park Foundation (NPF), features musical performances and the official lighting of the National Christmas Tree on the Ellipse in President’s Park.
 This year, the ceremony and official lighting will take place on Wednesday, November 30.
 First celebrated in 1923 by President Calvin Coolidge, the National Christmas Tree Lighting today inspires people everywhere to pause to enjoy cherished traditions and memories made with family and friends in parks during the holiday season.
 The National Christmas Tree site is free to visit and will be open to the public Dec.
 2, 2022, through Jan.
 1, 2023.
 Hours are 10 a.m.-10 p.m.
 Sunday-Thursday, and 10 a.m.-11 p.m.
 Friday-Saturday.
 The Pageant of Peace surrounding the National Christmas Tree on the White House Ellipse also includes the National Menorah.

 Photo courtesy US Capitol Christmas Tree